Jojodicus/dittrich.pro/content/setting-up-windows.md

 Again, this should already be enabled when having an SSD in your system.
 TRIM is a feature of SSDs where data is marked unused on the drive.
 For best performance, due to how SSDs work, this is not done immediately when deleting files, but done in batches once in a while.
 This can essentially be thought of as the SSD equivalent of defragmentation, which was used for HDDs.
 Because these are closely related, they share the same setting, called Defragment and Optimize Drives.
 In this menu, select your SSDs and **check if scheduled optimization is turned on**.

+## File name extensions

+By default, Windows will hide the extension from file names (i.e. the `.txt`, `.mp4` etc part).
+But a lot of people prefer knowing exactly what kind of file they are dealing with.
+Even more, there have been reports in the past about malware spreading with fake file name extensions, being name something along the lines of `document.pdf.exe`.
+With file extensions hidden, one might assume this is a harmless pdf file (as it's showing up as `document.pdf`), though in reality it's in fact malware disguised as one.
+To enable file name extensions, open up Explorer and check it under View - Show - File name extensions.

 ## Sticky Keys

 This can be something very annoying, especially in clutch situations.
 Windows has an accessability feature, where by quickly pressing one of <kbd>Ctrl</kbd>, <kbd>Alt</kbd>, <kbd>Shift</kbd> or <kbd>Win</kbd> keys 5 times, it will act as though the key is pressed continuously and make an annoying sound for good measure.
 To prevent this, **turn off Sticky Keys in the Accessability Settings**.